dmfullstack/pearsoncodingchallenge/README.md

 # pearsoncodingchallenge

-This application implements RESTFull service in java.
+This application implements RESTFull service using java and spring.
+This is spring boot application with embedded tomcat server.

 How to run application:
 Prerequisites:Maven,java1.8